5 areas to monitor to avoid redlining risk

 Here are five critical areas your organization can monitor more closely for redlining risk:

-2. Marketing strategy and messaging.
-Organizations should take a closer look at how they advertise, including the targeted audience and the areas in which they are is concentrating its efforts.
-For example, is it marketing similar products and services to both low-income and high-income neighborhoods?
+Organizations should look closely at how they advertise, including their targeted audience and the areas where they concentrate their efforts.
+For example, is the organization marketing similar products and services to both low- and high-income neighborhoods?
 Are products attainable by varying income categories?
-Organizations should make sure their channels and media include a wide range of audiences within a reasonably expected market area (REMA).
-Working with risk and compliance teams, including a community reinvestment team, can help marketing departments identify and avoid potential fair lending risks.

 Crowe can help you identify and avoid redlining risk